 Turin and the Val d'Aosta walking tour

-This wonderful tour celebrates the incomparable natural beauty and rich cultural heritage of Europe’s most spectacular mountain range.
-It starts with two days in elegant Turin and then three days exploring a small valley in the shadow of Mt Rosa.
-The next four days are spent exploring the Gran Paradiso National Park, Italy’s oldest national park.
-The last three days are in Courmayeur, a glamorous resort at the foot of Mt Blanc.
-Going in early September means we avoid the summer crowds and we get to enjoy the autumn weather, colours and cuisine.
+The tour highlights the region's natural beauty and cultural heritage, beginning with two days in elegant Turin; followed by three days in the Gressoney Valley at the foot of Mt Rosa; four days are in Cogne exploring Gran Paradiso National Park, Italy’s oldest national park; and finally, three days in glamorous Courmayeur at the foot of Mt Blanc.
+Travelling in early September means we avoid crowds and enjoy pleasant autumn weather.

 The walks